Annual Contest

 Be mindful of the words that you choose.
 Exclusionary jokes can be offensive to those around you.
 Offending behavior may also include micro-aggressions (subtle put-downs) and tone policing (responding negatively to the emotion behind a person’s message while ignoring its content, such as telling someone who is upset to “calm down” instead of responding to their concerns).

-Community members asked to stop any offending behavior are expected to comply immediately.
+Anyone asked to stop any offending behavior are expected to comply immediately.
 It is not the duty of a member of a protected class to explain why the conduct in question is offensive.
 Take the time to self-educate from the many resources available: We've gathered some DEI resources here.

-Community members violating these rules may be removed from community spaces (Slack channels, RevPit SubReddit, X/Twitter Group Chats) and may be ineligible to participate in the Annual Contest or Mini-Events.
+Anyone violating these rules may be removed from community spaces (Slack channels, RevPit SubReddit, X/Twitter Group Chats) and may be ineligible to participate in the Annual Contest or Mini-Events.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the #RevPit board via email at reviseresub@gmail.com, the @ReviseResub Reddit or Twitter account, or one of the #RevPit board members directly (the list of board members is available at reviseresub.com).
 You may also report concerns anonymously through our confidential reporting form available here.
 If you believe your safety is threatened, please contact your local authorities immediately.